 The main compartment of this bag is surprisingly roomy.
 It can easily fit two changes of clothes, making this bag a great choice for shorter business trips.
-And the multiple internal and external compartments provide space for any smaller items you want to have handy, and help you stay organized while you’re travelling.
+And the multiple internal and external compartments provide space for any smaller items you want to have handy and help you stay organized while you’re traveling.

 Olympia is one of our favorite brands when it comes to affordable luggage.
 Their bags are inexpensive, but still very sturdy and durable.
-The Lansing carry on is a great example of that; the bag is made from 420D ripstop nylon, a tough material with good water resistance.
+The Lansing carry-on is a great example of that; the bag is made from 420D ripstop nylon, which is a tough material with good water resistance.